 4 things to know about Medicare:

-- It’s a federal health insurance program.
+- Medicare is a federal health insurance program.

-- It comes in 4 parts: Parts A, B, C, and D.
+- Medicare comes in 4 parts: Parts A, B, C, and D.

 There are four parts of Medicare: Part A, Part B, Part C, and Part D. Each part covers different services.

 Medicare terminology can get a little confusing.
-The different parts are often referred to in the following ways:
+The different parts are also often referred to in the following ways: